DanielRSnell/Timberstrap-Winden/readme.md

 ## Usage

-### Inline Twig Templating with Agnostic Shortcode
+### Inline Twig Templating with twig Shortcode

-The `[agnostic]...[/agnostic]` shortcode enables you to embed Twig code directly in WordPress posts or pages.
+The `[twig]...[/twig]` shortcode enables you to embed Twig code directly in WordPress posts or pages.
 This feature allows dynamic content rendering and advanced templating capabilities.

 #### Basic Example: